alex123012/database-users-operator/README.md

     # This privilege will be applied as role for user
     # like `GRANT postgres TO john`
     - privilege: postgres
-  # List of database configs to use (refer to upper yaml manifest)
+  # List of database configs to use (refer to above yaml manifest)
   databaseConfig:
     - name: postgres
       namespace: test-database-users-operator